-Recalling our machine learning motivations, after embedding a dataset into a continuous path, our problem has been transformed to seeking to learn a function that is an effect of this path.
-A consequence of \emph{rough path theory} is that the \emph{signature} provides a summary of the paths affect on systems that satisfies our list of requirements.
+Recalling our machine learning motivations, after associating each stream $\bx_i \in \Omega_{\s(V)}$ with its corresponding contour $\Gamma_{\bx_i}$, our problem has been transformed to seeking to learn a function that is an effect of these unparameterised path.
+A consequence of \textit{rough path theory} is that the \textit{signature} provides a summary of the paths affect on systems that satisfies our list of requirements.
 The signature of a path determines this path in an essentially unique way and is invariant under reparameterisation of the path.
 This invariance allows the signature to readily record the order in which events occur without recording precisely when they occur.

 The signature of a path even provides a natural feature set of linear functionals capturing the aspects of the data necessary to predict the effects of the path on systems.
-The signature of a path $x$ is the response of the exponential nonlinear system to the path.
-In one dimension the response of the exponential linear system captures the monomials, in the sense that the power series of $\exp : \R \to \R$ is given by \beq \exp(x) = \sum_{k=0}^{\infty} \frac{x^k}{k!}. \eeq The projection onto the $m^{\text{th}}$ degree term gives the $m^{\text{th}}$ degree monomial.
-Thus, at least heuristically, we see why we expect the signature to be a suitable feature map.
-In Section \ref{good_props}, we provide some of the details justifying these assertions.
-But first we must introduce the space upon which the signature will live.
+The signature of a path $\gamma$ is the response of the exponential nonlinear system to the path.
+In one dimension the response of the exponential linear system captures the monomials, in the sense that the power series of $\exp : \R \to \R$ is given by